mohammed-dev-stack/ai-workflow-orchestrator/backend/README.md

 1. Fork the repository.
 2. Create a feature branch: `git checkout -b feature/your-feature`.
-3. Implement the change, following the existing layered pattern (routes → middleware → controllers → services → models) — business logic belongs in services, not controllers.
+3. Implement the change, following the existing layered pattern (routes → middleware → controllers → services → Prisma) — business logic belongs in services, not controllers.
 4. Add tests if a test suite exists in the repository (none is confirmed as of this writing).
-5. Open a PR describing the change and, if it touches the API surface, which endpoints are affected.
+5. Open a PR describing the change and, if it touches the API surface or schema, which endpoints or tables are affected.

 ## License